WintDev/actions/README.md

   - The name of the artifacts that contain the app bits to deploy.
 - assembly-prefix:
   - The prefix for the build artifacts to sign, e.g. **Wint.MyDomain**
+- app-name
+  - The name of the azure functions app.
+        required: true
+        type: string
+- environment
+  - The name of the environment where the function app would be deployed.
+    **Note:** This input is available from v4 onwards.
+- package-name
+  - This is the location in your project to be published.
+By default, this value is set to 'app'.

 #### Secrets
 - publish-profile
   - The publish profile of the azure function app.